samblenny/hd1b_other/README.md

 ## Legal

 Unless otherwised noted, source code here for building sprite sheets is released under the MIT license.
-Typefaces and font files are covered by their own copyrights and license notices (see below).
+Typefaces, font files, and Unicode data are covered by their own copyrights and license notices (see below).

 ### JF Dot Izumi 16